tybottorff/bottorffdocs/notes/literature_notes.md

 ## Discussion
  - tissue-resident memory T cells may underlie irAEs (common in barrier tissue)
  - **duodenitis blocked by antibody to integrin α 4 β 7 (LPAM-1) which blocks T cell infiltraton into GI tract, suggesting that GI toxicity resulted from circulating T cells trafficked to GI tract following expansion elsewhere i.e. in the tumor perhaps**
+# Exhausted CD8<sup>+</sup> T cells face a developmental fork in the road
+ - progenitor, intermediate, effector, and terminal Tex subpopulations
+ - Tex<sup>eff</sup> CD8s sound like the DP CD57<sup>+</sup> I'm working with...
+NK-like receptors...
+ - **bifurcation model in which progenitor Tex transition through intermediate Tex to either effector Tex or terminal Tex**
+ - **they posit that driving differentiation to effector Tex could be beneficial for cancer immunotherapy, which isn't consistent with these cells being good in autoimmunity...
+(CD57s)**
+ - TCF-1 (TF) marks progenitor Tex, also surface expression of CXCR5 and SLAMF6
+ - **increased frequencies of progenitor Tex cells in pretreatment tumor biopsies correlating with improved clinical response is consistent with increased frequencies of DP CD127<sup>+</sup> cells (perhaps same progenitor Tex group) correlating with worse outcome in autoimmunity (T1D)**
+ - effector Tex: CX3CR1, NK-like receptors KLRE1 KLRD1 KLRG1, TFs T-bet and ZEB2, **increased frequencies of effector-like cells seem better in cancer which is inconsistent with CD57s being good for T1D, but perhaps they have different targets (i.e. maybe CD57s here targeting pathogenic CD4s?)**
+ - effector/terminal Tex have less developmental plasticity, consistent with them being more terminal than progenitor Tex (evidence from higher frequency of retaining phenotype upon recall challenge with new infection in virus model)
+ - **increased TCR avidity (strength of interaction between TCR and pMHC) correlated with exhausted fate in virus model, lower avidity T cell clones preferentially biased to effector Tex fate, this makes sense with overstimulation leading to more Tex fate**
+ - CD4 help (i.e. secreting IL-21) can help effector Tex formation, may be limited in tumors wehere C4s are less abundant, so **bifurcation model more likely perhaps with CD4 help which I'd think would be true in T1D**
 # Exhausted-like CD8<sup>+</sup> T cell phenotypes linked to C-peptide preservation in alefacept-treated T1D subjects
  - T1DAL trial of alefacept (LFA3-Ig fusion, binds CD2, disrupts CD58-mediated costimulation of T cells, selectively depletes memory/effector T cells) in recent-onset T1D patients
  - RNAseq: greater insulin C-peptide (measurement proxy for insulin, stays in blood longer) preservation associated with activation/exhaustion module genes